4Warn Forecast: Scattered rain through Thursday

 Weather Discussion:

 Low pressure is sitting over Illinois with showers developing on the perimeter of the low.
-Expect periods of brief rain throughout the day.
-The clouds will remain thick overhead and temperatures will fall to the 40s this afternoon.
+Expect periods of periods of light rain continuing through the evening.
+The clouds will remain thick overhead and temperatures will fall through the 40s.

-Tonight the rain and clouds remain.
-You may see a few slushy flakes early tomorrow when temperatures above the surface fall below the freezing point.
-No accumulations or impacts are expected.
-Scattered showers will continue tomorrow, and temperatures will be at their coolest point in the mid-40s.
+Overnight the rain and clouds remain.
+Scattered showers will continue tomorrow, and temperatures will be at their coolest point in the mid-40s about 15 degrees below normal.
+The rain finally moves out late in the day on Thursday.

 Sunshine and warmer temperatures return Friday!